NJUPT-ISL/Hound/README.md

 - Periodically update the image

 ### Development log
+- Date: 4.12.2019 Add function of Node joining & create orm db.
-- Date:  4,8,2019 Add function of the token authentication method.
+- Date: 4.8.2019 Add function of the token authentication method.
-- Date: 4,7,2019 Add function of the Action of Pull/Remove images in batches.
+- Date: 4.7.2019 Add function of the Action of Pull/Remove images in batches.
-- Date: 4,4,2019 Complete the basic functions of the agent api.
+- Date: 4.4.2019 Complete the basic functions of the agent api.